hectorMiranda/kiro-rtos/README.md

-# Spirit of Kiro - Educational RTOS Gaming Platform
+# MinuxStation - Educational RTOS Gaming Platform

 An educational platform featuring a custom RTOS for Arduino Nano, designed to create a tiny gaming console with OLED display, buttons, and extensibility options.

 ## Project Overview

-Spirit of Kiro is a comprehensive educational platform that combines:
+MinuxStation is a comprehensive educational platform that combines:
 - **Custom RTOS** for Arduino Nano optimized for gaming
 - **Hardware Design** - PCB and 3D-printable enclosure
 - **Web Platform** - React + Three.js for downloads and community